 For instance, a jeep is a good idea for a Cambodian road trip though not necessary.
 In Australia, a four-wheel drive (4WD) is essential.
 We’ve often come across backpackers looking under the bonnet of their broken down cars because they’d tried to drive the ‘vintage’ second-hand sedan they’d bought on the streets in Kings Cross around the country or had even attempted to take them off road.

 Making a bad decision when you buy or hire a vehicle can mean missing out on stunning scenery or even worse getting stranded.
 The likelihood of someone not stumbling upon you in Cambodia or other South East Asian countries, which are well populated, are low, whereas they’re higher in Australia, where on some outback roads you can drive most of the day without seeing another soul.

-A few years ago, while researching Australia travel guides, we tested out a few different rental vehicles over a few months, doing everything from the long haul across the Nullabor Plains to off-roading in the Northern Territory.
-Our vehicle of choice was the hardy go-anywhere Toyota Landcruiser, which has a big diesel V8 turbo engine.
+A few years ago, while researching Australia travel guides, we tested out a few different rental vehicles over a few months, doing everything from the long haul across the Nullarbor Plains to off-roading in the Northern Territory.
+One of our top tips for road trips in Australia is to hire buy our vehicle of choice, the hardy go-anywhere Toyota Landcruiser, which has a big diesel V8 turbo engine.